wadingthrulogs/wadingthrulogs.github.io/_tabs/about.md

 I hunt for evil inside networks.

 My dad built our first computer by dumpster diving in the early 90s.
 I learned how to spell "windows" in MS-DOS.
-I have always had a passion for technology, computers and bending rules.
-Working in cyber security was always a dream of mine.
-I love the continuous hunt for knowledge, the thrill of falling down the rabbit hole, and most of all knowing that I'm helping a larger cause.
+I have always been passionate about technology, computers, and bending the rules.
+Working in cyber security has always been a dream of mine.
+I love the continuous hunt for knowledge, the thrill of falling down the rabbit hole, and knowing I'm helping a more significant cause.

-I'm currently a Board member on BSides San Diego and do a lot of other work in the San Diego Area.
+I'm currently a board member at BSides San Diego and do a lot of other work in the San Diego area.
-Below are some links to videos I'm in, and article I wrote for Black Hills InfoSec
+Below are some links to videos I'm in and an article I wrote for Black Hills InfoSec

 [<img src="/assets/images/bsides.PNG">](https://www.bsidessd.org/)